 This will be a multi-year project, but taking this first step now gets us closer to providing broadband to those members who no one else has been willing to serve.
-Whether your home falls in the Phase I area or not, encourage your friends and neighbors to indicate their desire for service by committing at www.centralaccess.com.
-This will prove vital as the project enters additional phases.
+Whether your home falls in the initial core area or not, encourage your friends and neighbors to indicate their desire for service by committing at www.centralaccess.com.
+This will prove vital as the project enters additional construction zones.

-Below are some of the most frequently asked questions about Central Access as well as the goals for Phase I.
+Below are some of the most frequently asked questions about Central Access.

 Q. What speeds will be offered and what will be the monthly cost for residential customers?